Minnesota Directors of Nursing Administration/Long Term Care

 - Constructive working relationships with administration as well as with employees.

 - A statewide networking system within a national organization.

 - The opportunity to be heard on a state level and to establish positions on matters which affect the

-Several organizations were considered, but they felt the National Association of Directors of Nursing
+Several existing organizations were considered and it was determined the National Association of Directors of Nursing

 Administration/Long Term Care (NADONA/LTC) was the most appropriate.
-So, in July of 1990,
+In July of 1990,

 National President, Joan Warden came to Minnesota and officially accepted the 28 Lakes Area DON’s as